iclr9654/name-only-continual/README.md

+# RAINBOW GENERATOR: A GENERATIVE APPROACH FOR NAME ONLY CONTINUAL LEARNING

 We provide the dataset used for iclr 9654 submission, generated using Stable Diffusion XL, DALL.E-2, DeepFloyd IF, CogView2, Stable Diffusion 3, and AuraFlow.

 Disclaimer